At least 18 years of age at the time of application.

 FIREFIGHTER CANDIDATE ASSESSMENT (FCA):

 To meet the FCA requirement, you must register and take the FCA during the testing period.
-FCA registration will start on Monday, March 5, 2018, and will be available until Friday, June 29, 2018.
+FCA registration will start on February 11, 2020 through June 15, 2020.
 Candidates must also submit a City application during the application filing period.
 Candidates may submit the application prior to registering for the FCA.
 Testing Appointments are limited and on a first come, first served basis.

 U.S. Citizenship is not required to apply.
 However, candidates must have the the proper status (green card, work visa, etc.) to work legally in the United States of America.

 A valid California Driver's License is required at the time of appointment.
 Once hired, Firefighters are required to obtain and maintain a California Class "B" or Firefighter's driver's license, in accordance with Fire Department Procedures, as a condition of employment.

 Candidates must provide proof of a current passing score on the CPAT during the Field Investigation.
 Proof must also be provided at the time of certification for hiring consideration.
 A CPAT score is valid for one year.
 Information regarding the CPAT can be found at this link.